DCPROGS/HJCFIT/documentation/source/manual/exact_survivor.rst

   :math:`D_i`, for instance, as scalars rather than matrices.

-The survivor function can be intialized from a :math:`\mathcal{Q}`-matrix and the resolution :math:`\tau`:
+The survivor function can be initialized from a :math:`\mathcal{Q}`-matrix and the resolution :math:`\tau`:

 :python: